-- OA Interview Cover
+- 0A Interview Cover

-- OB Identification of the Holding
+- OB Holding Identification

-- OC Roster and Education of Household Members
+- OC Roster of Household, Members and Education

-- 0D Agricultural Activities
+- 0D Record Keeping

 The information solicited (or pre-filled) in Section OA Interview Cover is country specific.
 However, this section aims to ensure that the enumerator approaches the household providing the necessary information on the survey.
 In addition, it contains filter questions on engagement in agricultural activities.